Celebrating the biggest names in the industry

 After spending 25 years in charge of production at Plymouth Gin, Desmond joined Beefeater in 1995 and was named master distiller in 2005.
 He has helped the veteran producer to stay nimble amid gin’s seismic shift into one of the world’s most popular and diverse spirits, steering it to numerous international awards and overseeing the creation of expressions such as Beefeater 24 and Burrough’s Reserve.

 As Desmond marked his 50th anniversary as a distiller in 2017, his peers paid tribute to a gentle man brimming with passion for his craft, who tested the boundaries while maintaining the highest standards.
 He was made an MBE in 2018 for his service to the spirits industry.

 Inductee No. 3

 Jon Hillgren founded Sweden’s first gin-only distillery, Hernö, in 2012.
-This time last year, it was celebrating its second success in a row as the World’s Best Gin in the World Gin Awards.
+In 2017 and 2018, it was named the World’s Best Gin in the World Gin Awards.
 With such accolades behind the brand, it is comforting to see Jon as a humble and thoughtful individual who deservedly tells of his brand’s success, but also remains respectful of his colleagues and contemporaries.
 Perhaps, this is a result of his starting point in gin – a passion for the spirit and a dream to create it himself.